Key Medicaid provision in Trump's bill is found to violate Senate rules. The GOP is scrambling

 It's all delaying action on the bill, but Republican leaders have little choice.
 They are counting on the health care restrictions to save billions of dollars and offset the cost of trillions of dollars in tax cuts.

-Sen. Lindsey Graham, R-S.C., the Budget Committee chairman, rejected calls to fire the parliamentarian, and said in a statement he was working with the office to “find a pathway forward.”
+Sen. Lindsey Graham, R-S.C., the Budget Committee chairman rejected calls to fire the parliamentarian, and said in statement he was working with the office to "find a pathway forward."

 The House-passed bill would freeze the tax, while the Senate would cut the tax that some states are allowed to impose.